Welcome to STEWARDSONGS.com

 You may have another reason for being here.
 Seeking info about some music recently heard, shared, streamed or on a playlist?
 Searching for info about a particular song, band, recording artist or musician, past or current?
 Check SONG INFO; ‘Bandography’ on the ABOUT page; pics and artwork in PHOTO/ART GALLERY; and there could be some relevant bits in Q&A.

 Send comments, questions, love and hate mail by using the email addresses on the Q&A page, or the CONTACT form there.
 We answer many inquiries directly, and if interesting on a broader scale, sometimes post the exchange.
 Thanks.

 We're giving away the Farmhouse Garage Band album (predecessor to STEWARDS ECLECTRIC) old-style CD and related merch FREE to those who write a review of any FGB or SE song.
-(It could be just one word!)
-The PLAYER (below) runs 3 of the 8 tracks of the original 2010 album.
+It could be just one word.
+The PLAYER (below) offers 3 of the 8 tracks of the original 2010 album.
 Hear the rest.
-See WHAT'S NEW for details.
+[See WHAT'S NEW for details.]

 FROM THE DIRECTOR:

-I’m a born musician – add songwriter, arranger, composer, engineer and producer.
-I’m like the kid who dreamed of driving stagecoaches in the old west - learned about horses and blacksmithing, coach building and leatherworking, surveying and mapmaking - and while I was doing all that, someone invented the car and the airplane.
+I was a born musician – add songwriter, arranger, composer, engineer and producer.
+I’m like the kid who dreamed of space travel, spent years learning everything about rocket propulsion, and while doing all that, the Secret Space Programs went to Mars using anti-grav.
 Timing is everything.
 So my consortium cohorts and I go happily onward in the unbounded fun of making music.